garyarzuma/google-homepage/README.md

 Recreation of Google homepage using CSS and HTML as part of the Project Odin project portfolio.

-This was my first project in done using CSS/HTML.
+This was my first project done using CSS/HTML.

 Demonstrated Skills: